openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

 ..
 Removed student notes row for now-- cannot conditionalize in tables.
 Currently student notes page is included in open edx, not in edx.

+   * - :ref:`Survey Tool`
+     - You can include surveys in your course to collect learner responses to multiple questions.
+You can use the Survey Tool in Studio.
+     - Full support
    * - :ref:`Text Input`
      - In text input problems, students enter text into a response field.
 The response can include numbers, letters, and special characters such as